 Lectures: There are two lectures a week on Monday and Wednesday from 11:00AM to 12:20PM in Harris Hall L07.
-First class will be held on Friday September 28 from 11:00AM to 12:20PM.

 Discussion Section: Students are also required to attend weekly discussion sections held on Fridays at the same time and in the same room as the lectures.
-The discussion section on October 5 will consist of an overview of the history of U.S. transportation conducted by Professor Savage.
-The sections on October 19 and November 16 will be devoted to returning and discussing the midterm examinations.
+The discussion section on September 27 will consist of an overview of the history of U.S. transportation conducted by Professor Savage.
 Each week the Teaching Assistant will also present a small amount of new material that complements the lectures.

+Office Hours:

-Office Hours: Mondays 9:00-10:30 KGH 3411 Ryan Lee Mondays 2:00-4:00 KGH 3371 Professor Savage Tuesdays 5:00-7:00pm KGH 3411 Ryan Lee (not on Nov 20) Wednesdays 1:30-3:30 KGH 3371 Professor Savage (not on Nov 21) Prior to the midterm exams, Professor Savage will hold additional office hours on Tuesdays October 16 and November 13 from 9:30-11:30 in KGH 3371.
+Mondays 2:00-4:00 KGH 3371 Professor Savage

+Tuesdays 3:30-5:30 KGH 3411 Joe Long Wednesdays 9:00-10:30 KGH 3411 Joe Long

+Wednesdays 1:30-3:30 KGH 3371 Professor Savage

+Prior to the midterm exams, Professor Savage will hold additional office hours on Tuesdays October 15 and November 12 from 9:30-11:30 in KGH 3371.